saltkid/bagman/README.md

             object_fit = "Fill", -- default: "Contain"
         },

-        -- all fields except path are optional
+        -- all fields except path are optional.
         -- below is equivalent to just passing it in as a string.
         {
             path = os.getenv("HOME") .. "/path/to/another/home/subdir",